CeciliaChen-2000/Assignment2-MovieAPI/README.md

 Name: Liangyu Chen

 ## Features.

-......
-A bullet-point list of the ADDITIONAL features that have been implemented in the API **THAT WERE NOT IN THE LABS** ......,

  + Feature  1 - Users - DELETE a user by username
  + Feature  2 - Users - GET like actors list of a user